If you're ready to switch bank accounts, here's how switching using the Current Account Switch Guarantee works.

-The Current Account Switch Guarantee covers 99% of UK current accounts.
-This means that it should take only seven days to switch your current account, once your new account is open.
+The Current Account Switch Guarantee covers the majority of UK current accounts.
+This means that it should take only 7 working days to switch your current account, once your new account is open.

-If you have a joint current account, you'll need permission from the people you hold it with before you switch.
+If you have a joint current account, you'll need permission from any other account holders before you switch.

 Step 1: Check eligibility

-Before you switch your current account you'll need to check you meet the eligibility criteria for the current account you're interested in.
+Start by checking you meet the eligibility criteria for the current account you're interested in.
 This may vary from bank to bank.
-For example, you may need to pay in a minimum amount of money each month or set up a minimum number of Direct Debits.
+For example, you may need to pay in a minimum amount of money each month, or set up a minimum number of Direct Debits.

 Step 2: If you want an overdraft, apply first